Black Tom explosion: Investigation

-Additional investigations by the Directorate of Naval Intelligence also found links to some members of the Irish republican Clan na Gael organization and far-left organizations.
-Irish socialist and labour union leader James Larkin asserted that he had not participated in sabotage, but admitted to having encouraged work stoppages and strike actions in munitions factories, in an affidavit to McCloy in 1934.
+Additional investigation by the Directorate of Naval Intelligence also found links to some members of the Irish republican Clan na Gael organization and far-left organizations.
+Irish socialist and labour union leader James Larkin asserted that he had not participated with sabotage, but admitted to having encouraged work stoppages and strike actions in munitions factories, in an affidavit to McCloy in 1934.

-The United States did not have an established national intelligence service, other than diplomats and few military and naval attaches, making the investigation difficult.
-Without a formal intelligence service on the national level, the United States only had rudimentary communications security and no federal laws forbidding espionage or sabotage except during wartime, making the connections to the saboteurs and accomplices almost impossible to track.
+The United States did not have an established national intelligence service, other than diplomats and a few military and naval attaches, making the investigation difficult.
+Without a formal intelligence service, the United States had only rudimentary communications security and no federal laws forbidding espionage or sabotage except during wartime, making the associations with the saboteurs and accomplices almost impossible to track.

 Aftermath

-This attack was one of many during the German sabotage campaign against the neutral United States, and it is notable for its contribution to the shift of public opinion against Germany, which eventually resulted in American support to enter World War I.
+This attack was one of many during the German sabotage campaign against the neutral United States, and it is notable for its contribution to the shift of public opinion against Germany, which eventually resulted in American approval for participating with World War I.

 The Russian government sued the Lehigh Valley Railroad Company operating the Black Tom Terminal on grounds that lax security (there was no entrance gate; the territory was unlit) permitted the loss of their ammunition and argued that due to the failure to deliver them the manufacturer was obliged by the contract to replace them.

-The Lehigh Valley Railroad, advised by John J. McCloy, sought damages against Germany under the Treaty of Berlin from the German-American Mixed Claims Commission.
+After the war, the Lehigh Valley Railroad, advised by John J. McCloy, sought damages against Germany by the Treaty of Berlin from the German-American Mixed Claims Commission.
 The Mixed Claims Commission declared in 1939 that Imperial Germany had been responsible and awarded $50 million (the largest claim) in damages, which Nazi Germany refused to pay.
 The issue was finally settled in 1953 for $95 million (interest included) with the Federal Republic of Germany.
 The final payment was made in 1979.

-The Statue of Liberty's torch was closed to the public following the explosion, due to structural damages.
+The Statue of Liberty's torch was closed to the public after the explosion, due to structural damage.
 Access was not opened even after the 1984–1986 restoration which included repairs to the arm and installation of a new gold-plated copper torch.

+Kurt Jahnke escaped capture.
+He later served as an Abwehr agent during World War II.
+Jahnke worked as intelligence advisor to Walter Schellenberg.
+He and his wife were captured by Soviet SMERSH agents in April 1945 and interrogated.
+In 1950, Jahnke was put on trial as a spy, found guilty, and executed the same day.